107142/icingaweb/README.md

 To successfully use the module variables `APACHE2_OIDC_CLIENTID`, `APACHE2_OIDC_CLIENTSECRET`, `APACHE2_OIDC_REMOTE_USER_CLAIM` and `APACHE2_OIDC_METADATA` need to be set.

 Icingaweb itself does not support federated identity, it is not possible to source groups, user attributes or other values.
 This works strictly as an SSO and supplies usernames via `REMOTE_USER` header.
-Groups need to be source either from LDAP or local database.
+Groups need to be sourced either from LDAP or a local database.

 # Logging